-But what about the other stuff?
 Where does one go for vegan groceries, home supplies, clothing and shoes, B12, vegan condoms, and vegan menstrual products?
-Well, turns out there are plenty of places to get vegan products in Prague.
+Turns out there are plenty of places to get vegan products in Prague.

 - Nutritional Yeast is called: Lahůdkové droždí